russellgordon/ics4u-2023-24/src/site/notes/Activities/Using Observable Classes, Part 2.md

 You can interact with the view as you'd like for testing purposes or for refining the look and feel of a user interface.

 However, when you return to the preview again later, the same three pieces of mock data will be present.
+Remember, the preview container was in-memory only, so data is *not* persisted.

 Commit and push your work with this message: